keith-ratcliffe/555-timer-projects/README.md

 # 555 Timer Integrated Circuit (IC) Projects

-Here, you'll find a few simple projects for learning about electronics, all centered around the extremely popular 555 timer "chip" or "integrated circuit"
+Here, you'll find a few simple projects for learning about electronics, all centered around the extremely popular 555 timer integrated circuit or "chip"

 ### History of the 555 Timer IC